 Attendance at Victoria Primary Academy

-Please Note: All Parent/Carers must notify the school of any absence of pupil including those who attend the Foundation Stage 1 (morning and afternoon sessions).
+Please Note: All Parent/Carers must notify the school of any absence of pupil including those who attend Nursery (morning and afternoon sessions).

 We recognise the clear link between good attendance and children’s attainment.
 We therefore expect all children to attend school regularly and on time.

-Victoria Primary Academy encourages regular and punctual attendance in the following ways:
+At Victoria Primary Academy, because we value attendance, we encourage regular and punctual attendance with the following rewards:

 No child will be allowed to leave the school premises during the school day unless collected by a Parent/Carer or a nominated adult (aged 16 years and over) who is a named contact for the child.
 All pupils must be signed out at the school office and the reason for them leaving the school premises must be specified.
 Written confirmation of an appointment is required for all medical and dental appointments.
 We encourage parents to make medical and dental appointments in the school holidays wherever possible, or out of school hours.